tsamardzic/nlp_intro/README.md

 ### With LLMs

-- consequtive transfer: first pre-train a LLM, then the main model with LLM as input
+- consecutive transfer: first pre-train a LLM, then the main model with LLM as input
 - a LLM is trained on raw text with self-supervised learning
 - the main model is trained on labelled data (most of the time) with supervised learning